 For fetch, the answers to those questions look like:

-• The impact of an injury could be mild to severe.
-(Some fetch-related injuries, like torn CCLs, can require surgery.)
+- The impact of an injury could be mild to severe.
+(Some fetch-related injuries, like torn CCLs, can require surgery while others heal with a few daysof rest.)

-So even though fetch could be dangerous, it’s a worthwhile activity for us.
-We’ve decided to keep playing it with Scout—but we take careful steps to mitigate the risk.
-An extreme tolerance for risk might look like willy-nilly fetch on cold muscles.
-An extreme intolerance for risk might look like never throwing the ball or frisbee at all.
+Even though chasing toys can be dangerous, it’s a worthwhile activity for us!
+So we’ve decided to keep playing fetch with Scout—but we take careful steps to mitigate the risks.
+An extreme tolerance for risk might look like willy-nilly throwing the ball on cold muscles.
+An extreme intolerance for risk might look like never throwing toys at all.
 Instead?
 We tone it back in ways that are easy to implement, like going on a brisk walk first to warm up and practicing our throws so they’re reliable.

 “There is no one right answer.
 The important things are to be mindful of your dogs' behaviour, clear about your goals, and ask for help if you need it,” says Rader.
 We couldn’t agree more: Every pet parent gets to make decisions for their own dog.
 You’ve got everything you need to think it through.